 When you click, tap, or select a hyperlink, the browser leaves the current page you are viewing and opens the link for the new page.
-For example, you could click on any of the links below to find out more information related to hyperlinks.
+For example, you could click any of the links below to find out more information related to hyperlinks.

 It is also possible to create a hyperlink (named anchor) to a location on the same page.
-For example, the links at the beginning of this page are all named anchors to each of the headings on this page.
+For example, the links at the beginning of this page are named anchors to the headings on this page.
 A link may also open a new tab and keep the current window open as a background tab.

 Why are some hyperlinks different colors?

 For usability, many websites (including Computer Hope) change the color of visited hyperlinks as a way to let the reader know what page they have already visited.
 For example, unless you have already viewed our motherboard page, the link should be blue.
 However, the link to this hyperlink page should be purple because you've visited the page since you are reading it now.